Vanessa219/vditor/README.md

 * [mermaid](https://github.com/knsv/mermaid): Generation of diagram and flowchart from text in a similar manner as Markdown
 * [incubator-echarts](https://github.com/apache/incubator-echarts): A powerful, interactive charting and visualization library for browser
 * [abcjs](https://github.com/paulrosen/abcjs): JavaScript library for rendering standard music notation in a browser
+* [IntelliJ IDEA](https://www.jetbrains.com/?from=Vditor): Family of capable and ergonomic development environments